SEF-101/SEF101sVideoCompressor/README.md

 4. The compressed file will be saved to your **Downloads** folder with `_Compressed` added to the filename.

 You’ll get a popup when it’s done.
 That’s it!

+## Supported File Formats

+The Video Compressor supports a wide range of video formats for input, thanks to FFmpeg.
+Below are some of the commonly supported formats:

+### Input Formats:
+- MP4
+- AVI
+- MKV
+- MOV
+- WMV
+- FLV
+- WebM
+- And many more (any format supported by FFmpeg).

+### Output Format:
+- MP4 with:
+  - Video Codec: H.264 (`libx264`)
+  - Audio Codec: AAC